BAE chairman keeps his job despite failed merger plan

-LONDON BAE Systems Chairman Dick Olver, who presided over a failed attempt to merge with European defence and aerospace peer EADS, survived a shareholder vote on Wednesday to begin a tenth year at the helm.
+LONDON BAE Systems (BAES.L) Chairman Dick Olver, who presided over a failed attempt to merge with European defense and aerospace peer EADS EAD.PA, survived a shareholder vote on Wednesday to begin a tenth year at the helm.

 Shareholders including BAE's biggest investor Invesco, which owns 18 percent of Europe's largest arms maker, had demanded Olver's resignation over the failed $45 billion merger plan, which foundered on political opposition in October.